• Brain atlas sensitivity

 -M--dumpmask3rd output of mcxlabbool (0)Return the preprocessed volumeYYYY

--H--maxdetphotoncfg.maxdetphotoninteger (1000000)Maximum count of detected photonYYYYYYYY
+-H--maxdetphotoncfg.maxdetphotoninteger (1000000)Maximum count of detected photonsYYYYYYYY

 Session.DoSaveVolume-S--save2pt1st output of mcxlabbool (1)Whether to save fluenceYYYYYYYY